Garrison Wiesbaden Enlisted Leader Forum continues focus on Soldier quality of life

-Leaders from across the garrison came together at the Wiesbaden Enlisted Leader Forum, Jan.
-25, 2024, on Clay Kaserne to discuss relevant topics, raise and resolve issues, and identify requirements supporting readiness and improving quality of life.
+WIESBADEN, Germany – Leaders from across the garrison came together at the Wiesbaden Enlisted Leader Forum, Jan.
+25, on Clay Kaserne to discuss relevant topics, raise and resolve issues, and identify requirements supporting readiness and improving quality of life.

+Hosted by 56th Artillery Command Sgt.
+Maj.
+Darrell Walls and U.S. Army Garrison Wiesbaden Command Sgt.
+Maj.
+Yves Pamphil, the quarterly event invites senior garrison and tenant unit non-commissioned officer leaders from the Wiesbaden military community to the Stronger Together Café.

+A key responsibility of the NCO is, not only, the welfare of the Soldiers, but also the well-being of dependents and family, and of the civilian members of the workforce.

 |Date Taken: